Gertrude Herbert Institute of Art

 August 1 - Notification letters sent to artists

-October 31 – Deadline for artwork to be picked up or return shipped
+October 16–27 - Artwork picked up or return shipped

 Artwork and Presentation

 Each accepted entry must be installation-ready, framed or encased, with appropriate hanging hardware and installation instructions, and clearly labeled with artist’s name and title of the work.
-Please do not use packing peanuts during shipping.
 Sculptures will be wall placed on pedestals or shelves (or floor if appropriate).
 Test your framing/presentation before sending it.
-The presentation of your work is as important as the object and deserves extra care and consideration.
+The presentation of your work is as important as the object, and deserves extra care and consideration.
 Gertrude Herbert Institute of Art (GHIA) retains the right to reject works from the exhibition at any time, at their discretion.

 Return of Artwork

-Artwork must be picked up by October 31, 2018.
-Work with prepaid return shipping labels will be mailed by October 31, 2018.
-GHIA assumes no responsibility for artwork left beyond December 31, 2018, nor for work with insufficient return shipping.
-Any artwork left beyond December 31, 2018 will become the property of the Gertrude Herbert Institute of Art.
+Artwork must be picked up by October 27, 2017.
+Work with prepaid return shipping will be mailed during the two weeks following the close of the exhibition.
+GHIA assumes no responsibility for artwork left beyond December 31, 2017, nor for work with insufficient return shipping.
+Any artwork left beyond December 31, 2017 will become the property of the Gertrude Herbert Institute of Art.

-**Return Shipping MUST BE PREPAID through a shipping company such as FedEx or UPS with a prepaid label enclosed with your artwork.
-GHIA will not accept postage stamps for shipping, credit card numbers, or shipping accounts for return of artwork, nor will GHIA staff take artwork to the post office or anywhere else to be weighed, measured, or pay for shipping.
+Return Shipping must be prepaid through a shipping company such as FedEx or UPS with a prepaid label enclosed with your artwork.
+GHIA will not accept postage stamps for shipping, credit card numbers, or shipping accounts for return of artwork.

 Sales and Insurance

-The artist assumes responsibility for insuring their artwork and will not hold GHIA responsible for any damage incurred while the artwork on display at GHIA or during any part of the shipping.
 All sales will be handled through GHIA.
 A 35% commission will be charged.
 All pieces must remain up for the duration of the exhibition.
+Artists will be responsible for the cost of shipping sold artwork to the buyer.
 GHIA will mail checks to the artist for the sale of their work, less any shipping and sale related fees, at the end of the exhibition once payment has been received.
 Any sales over $500 will require a W9 form to be submitted to GHIA (downloadable from IRS.gov.) before checks can be issued.

 Fees and Photography